-The best way to deal with resentment in a relationship
+The best way to deal with resentment in relationships

 Ask yourself: is your partner the true reason you feel resentful or is it being triggered by something else?

-Talk to a professional relationship counsellor today to find out.
+Engage in professional relationship counselling to find out.

 We can help you to deal with resentment in your relationship and rediscover safety, love, and connection.

-Contact us today to book an appointment with a relationship counsellor, at a time that suits you.
+Contact us today to book an appointment with a relationship counsellor near you, at a time that suits you.